testing-life/Delphia-LP-Tool/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App..

 Install dependencies.

 ### `npm install`

-## Available Scripts
+## Available Scripts.

 In the project directory, you can run: